Unhealthy Foods For Kids: Don’t Feed These Unhealthy Foods to Children

-Did I just read that orange and apple juice are not healthy?
-In a way, yes.
-But let me explain.
+Did I just read that orange and apple juice aren’t healthy?

-First, let me emphasize that eating a whole orange or an apple is a much healthier choice than drinking juice from these fruits.
+First, let me emphasize that eating a whole orange or a whole apple is a much healthier choice than drinking juice.
 Always!

 So next time you’re thinking of putting a juice box in your child’s lunch bag, take a look at the ingredients and analyze carefully.
 Not all of them are created equally.
 Some are lower in sugar whereas others are brimming with it.

-To be safe, I highly recommend replacing these drinks with juice in its natural form, low in sugar and one that contains no additives.
+To be safe, replace these drinks with juice in its natural form, low in sugar (and no added sugar) and one that contains no additives.

 When in doubt, drink water, perhaps with a twist of lemon if plain water just doesn’t cut it.

-Remember that children may find these changes difficult at first, but things will get easier with time, and eventually, they will get used to the healthier options.
+Remember that children may find these changes difficult at first, but things will get easier with time.
+Eventually, they will get used to the healthier options.

-For more detailed information, read this article from Authority Nutrition: Fruit Juice is Just as Unhealthy as a Sugary Drink.
+For a more in-depth look at fruit juice take a look at: Fruit Juice is Just as Unhealthy as a Sugary Drink.